-Book here for junior coaching on a Wednesday and TOTS on a Tuesday
+Book here for junior coaching on a Wednesday for TOTS

 Here’s the way to book the coaching.